redpanda-bit/carlosalmonte04/javascript.md

 ![Andy Bernard from The Office turning around to wink at the camera](https://media.giphy.com/media/B9KKBuOIp4zqI7Cll0/giphy-downsized-large.gif)

-This is the JavaScript equivalent:
+This below is the JavaScript equivalent:
 ```javascript
 // javascript
 const functionJS = () => {